Ierofantis/User-Profile/README.md

 1) Landing Page(Login Page)

-You will sumbit the form with the following credentials:John & 1234(placeholders).
+The user has to sumbit the form with the following credentials:John & 1234(placeholders).
 If the credentials are false then the user will not redirect to the user's profile page

 2) Profile page